Assetra-Project/Assetra/README.md

-# 🌍 Assetra – Tokenize.
+# Assetra
+## Tokenize.
 Simplify.
-Invest.
+Invest. -- A Project Powered by Hedera

 Assetra is a blockchain-based platform that makes financial investing accessible to everyone.
 This is our open-source landing page, built using **Next.js**, **React (TSX)**, **Framer Motion**, and **React Icons**.